 First, the Supreme Judicial Court [SJC] made clear – again – that IHEs are “clearly not bystanders or strangers in regards to their students.”
 Nguyen, 479 Mass. at 450 (citing Mullins v.
 Pine Manor College, 389 Mass.
 47, 51-52 (1983)).
 The era of IHE “bystander” non-liability is over.

-Second, breaking new ground, the Court held that IHEs and their employees have “a special relationship with a student and a corresponding duty to take reasonable measures to prevent [a student’s] suicide” in three circumstances.
+Second, while breaking new ground in accord with long-standing principles of negligence law, the Court held that IHEs and their employees have “a special relationship with a student and a corresponding duty to take reasonable measures to prevent [a student’s] suicide” in three circumstances.
 Nguyen, 479 Mass. at 453.
 They have an affirmative “duty to take reasonable measures under the circumstances to protect the student from self-harm[,]” where they have “actual knowledge” of: (1) a student’s suicide attempt that occurred while enrolled at the [IHE]; (2) a student’s suicide attempt recently before matriculation; or, (3) a student’s stated plans or intentions to commit suicide.
 See id. at 453-454.
 In such circumstances, “suicide is sufficiently foreseeable as the law has defined the term, even for [IHE] nonclinicians without medical training” to owe a duty.
 See id. at 455.
 The duty, at least for nonclinicians, is “limited to initiating the [IHE’s] suicide prevention protocol, and if the school has no such protocol, arranging for clinical care by trained medical professionals or, if such care is refused, alerting the student’s emergency contact[,]” — often a parent.
 Id. at 457.
 Among the reasonable measures noted by the SJC for IHEs are: (1) initiating the IHE’s suicide prevention protocol, if any; (2) requiring the IHE employee who learns of a student’s suicide risk to contact the IHE employee(s) empowered to assist the student in getting professional mental health support; (3) contacting the student’s emergency contact (often the parents) if the student is resistant to intervention; and, (4) “obviously[,]” in emergency situations, contacting police, fire, or emergency personnel.
-See Nguyen, 479 Mass. at 456.
+See id. at 456.

 Third, while asserting that the victim’s risk of suicide was not known to be imminent, the Court did not impose an “imminence” requirement.
 While the decision makes clear that a known “imminent” risk will trigger the duty of care, the Court’s refusal to require “imminence” evidences a proper recognition of the inadequacy of vague labels (e.g., low, moderate, high, imminent) that lawyers like to assign to suicide risk while drawing lines that favor their client’s interests.
 See id. at 459, n.21.
 When dealing with suicide risk, such labels are recognized by many mental health professionals – and apparently the SJC — as having limited utility.
 Having any increased risk of suicide is a dangerous thing.
 Suicide risk is a spectrum that can rapidly escalate to a suicidal crisis.
 It is for this reason that well-designed suicide prevention programs, such as that at the University of Illinois, while of course addressing imminent and other risk, focus on “proximal risk” – the increased risk that follows unsuccessful attempts and vocalizations of intent.
 The broader duty imposed by the SJC explicitly incorporates these two most significant (of many) risk factors and predictors of future attempts: (1) a prior attempt; and, (2) articulating suicidal plans or intentions.
-Neither turns on “imminent” risk.
+Neither of these broadly-accepted risk factors turns on the “imminency” of the suicide risk.

 Fourth, the SJC struggled with the tension between student autonomy and student safety.
 Future development of the law in this area should be informed by modern neuro-science that has proven that brain development continues well into the mid-20s.
 Similarly, it is well-established that many serious mental health issues first manifest in the late teens and early twenties — at the age of the typical IHE student.
 Students at this stage of development, who are at risk of suicide, need prompt professional support.
 Unfortunately, the very conditions, circumstances and emotional difficulties that frequently lead to suicide risk often impair a student’s personal insight and capacity to make good decisions for themselves.
 Any weighing of personal autonomy verses student safety analysis must consider these issues within this context.